ShubhamJagtap2000/Computer-Networking/Classification-of-Computer-Network.md

 - More Cost
 - Hard to Manage
 - e.g. CCTVs of the city
 - Used for Large area.
-Several Biuldings, Cities, etc.
+Several Buildings, Cities, etc.

 **3. WAN:** **W**ide **A**rea **N**etwork
 - Higher Cost